PipedreamHQ/pipedream/docs/docs/support/README.md

 ### `#announcements`

-The Pipedream team announces new features, app integrations, system maintenence, and other news here.
+New features, app integrations, system maintenance, and other announcements from Pipedream.

 ### `#bugs`

 Found a bug?
-Chat about it with the Pipedream team here.
+Let us know!

 ### `#contribute`